 Will there be another pivot?
 Or is this one hard to come back from?

-One might think that DeSantis has so effectively entrenched his new persona as a culture warrior that he’ll be bound to follow through with all that once in office.
+One might think that DeSantis has so effectively entrenched his new persona as a culture warrior that he’ll be bound to follow through with all that if he wins the presidency.

 Yet if you look at the campaign ads DeSantis aired in his 2022 reelection race, this culture war pugnacity is scarcely present.
 Occasionally an ad praises him for fighting “woke liberals,” but the ads are sunny and positive, praising him for reopening Florida and saving jobs.
 Florida voters may have seen a very different DeSantis from the one portrayed in the culture war-focused national media.

 The culture warring is aimed at a different national audience — for instance, at viewers of Fox News, which has heavily featured DeSantis in recent years, in part because he’s picked these specific fights that national conservatives care about.
-Those are the voters he’ll need to win over if he forges ahead with that next electoral challenge, his toughest yet: dislodging Donald Trump’s hold over the GOP electorate.
+Those are the voters he’ll need to win over now that he’s forging ahead with that next electoral challenge, his toughest yet: dislodging Donald Trump’s hold over the GOP electorate.
 His decision to make his announcement with Musk, who’s now popular on the right, shows he’ll still be aiming at the base for the foreseeable future.

 All politicians face these incentives and pressures to some extent, but DeSantis stands out both because of how enthusiastically he’s made these shifts and because of how successful they’ve been in advancing his career.